Better than Byron

 "I see I have successfully stunned you," he laughed sardonically, passing his hand through his dark and curly mane and then letting it rest on his chest.
 "Do no take offense in my eccentricities, Miss Vickers.
-I see you are a mild young lady with mild thoughts and mild manners… you are not accustomed to eccentrics – persons who do as they please because of a self-proclaimed belief in their unparalleled originality.
+I see you are a mild young lady with mild thoughts and mild manners… you are not accustomed to eccentrics.
 Ahem!
-This is as long as I can remain in conversation without taking a run around the room, like a frustrated colt.
+This is as long as I can remain in conversation without taking a run around the room, like an exasperated colt.
 Good-afternoon, madam, and thank you for your time."

 "I shall send for Maria," she whispered, rustling over to the bell and giving it a decided tug.
 When the maid came in, she said to her, "Maria, Mr. Thurlow must be shown to his room.
 Have all his trunks been taken up?"

-Edgar Thurlow had been abroad for half a decade, and so Margaret Vickers had never seen or met him before in her life, as she had been the headmistress of the school for but four years.
-The little she knew of him came from the erratic, fly-by-night servants' gossip; he had a past, and that past included a somewhat disconcerting upbringing and odd circumstances surrounding his father's death.
-His childhood was quite unknown to his circle of friends and no one decidedly knew from whence he came.
-He was no libertine, for he was a sporadically practicing Christian with humanist ideologies, but he was known to have had a mistress in Paris whom he had abandoned for the time being.
-It was not known, however, whether he would drop the shameful relationship or perpetuate it.
+Edgar Thurlow had been abroad for half a decade, and so Margaret Vickers had never seen or met him before, as she had been the headmistress of the school for but four years.
+The little she knew of him came from the fly-by-night servants' gossip; he had a past, and that past included a somewhat disconcerting upbringing and odd circumstances surrounding his father's death.
+His childhood was quite unknown to his circle of friends and no one knew from whence he came.
+He was no libertine, for he was a sporadically practicing Christian with humanist ideologies, yet he was known to have had a mistress in Paris.
+It was not known, however, whether he had dropped the shameful relationship.

 As he was making his way towards the stairs the following morning he ran into Miss Vickers, who was just but locking her bedroom door.
 He had a mind to pass her without a word – one of his hermetic habits – but the creak of his boots on the stairs caught the headmistress's attention, and she turned to face him with the startled look of a late-riser; one who had not their wits sharpened as of yet.